DashineePARMANUM/statistics-projects-summer-2025/Python_Data_Analysis/README.md

 ---

-This project demonstrates data analysis, visualization, and statistical modeling in Python using a female oscar winners age and film dataset.
+This project demonstrates data analysis, visualization, and simple statistical modeling in Python using a female oscar winners age and film dataset.

 ---